-Well, like other positions in the field of exercise science, an exercise physiologist will design various exercise/fitness programs but they do so for a very specific group of people.
+Like other positions in the field of exercise science, an exercise physiologist will design various exercise/fitness programs but do so for a very specific group of people.
 And those are people who are suffering from chronic disease.
-These programs are specifically designed to help improve patient flexibility, their overall cardiovascular fitness, improve their body function and more.
+These programs are specifically designed to help improve patient flexibility, cardiovascular fitness, body function, and more.

-An exercised physiologist will achieve this by analyzing their patients as well as their medical history, work out the best course of action when it comes to fitness and exercise.
-The keep track of key indicators like blood pressure and monitor patients as they train, fine-tuning programs to help improve their health.
+An exercised physiologist will achieve this by analyzing their patients and their medical history and determining the best course of action regarding fitness and exercise.
+They track key indicators like blood pressure and monitor patients as they train, fine-tuning programs to help improve their health.

-For those looking to become an exercise physiologist, a bachelor’s degree is necessary.
-This can be in exercise physiology, exercise science or kinesiology as an example.
-At present only exercise physiologists in Louisiana need to be licensed but other States are looking toward implementing similar licensing demands.
+A bachelor’s degree is necessary for those looking to become exercise physiologists.
+For example, this can be in exercise physiology, exercise science, or kinesiology.
+At present, only exercise physiologists in Louisiana need to be licensed but other States are looking toward implementing similar licensing demands.

 Every fitness center needs a fitness manager!
-And if you want to become one, a degree in exercise science is often a requirement but that sometimes depends on each individual gym.
+And if you want to become one, a degree in exercise science is often required, but that sometimes depends on each gym.